Chronic Fatigue Syndrome

 People with CFS experience persistent fatigue lasting longer than six months that does not get better with rest.
 The disorder can make it difficult to perform daily tasks, attend school, and maintain a job.
 For at least one-quarter of people with CFS, the illness causes them to be confined to their home or bed for extended periods of time.

 Another defining characteristic of CFS is that symptoms often get worse after engaging in physical or mental activity.
 The medical term for this experience is post-exertional malaise.
 People who experience post-exertional malaise may describe the new or worsening symptoms as a “crash,” which can last days or weeks.

 Chronic Fatigue Syndrome Symptoms

-Most people diagnosed with ME/CFS were functioning at a normal level prior to their diagnosis.
-The arrival of ME/CFS is often abrupt and sometimes follows a stressful medical or psychological event.
+Most people diagnosed with CFS functioned at a high level prior to their illness.
+The development of severe fatigue is often abrupt and sometimes occurs after an infection or stressful event.